So you want a job that offers sponsorship for Australia?

 You have four years to prove to your Australian employer that you are worth the investment to a more permanent sponsored visa.

 Many expats start the process for a permanent residence visa after two years on a temporary work visa.
 When you interview with the company ask if they are open to sponsoring you permanently after two years.

-Another reason why companies prefer temporary sponsorship is because permanent sponsored work visas are just harder for companies to get.
+Another reason why companies prefer temporary sponsorship is that permanent sponsored work visas are just harder for companies to get.
 The whole process is more complicated with stricter requirements making it less appealing to the employer to invest their time and resources.

 The Working Holiday Visa is another temporary visa that many expats use as a stepping stone to get a temporary sponsored work visa then a Permanent Residence Visa.

 Do you qualify for Australian sponsorship?

 The first mistake people make who do not qualify for the General Skilled Migration route, is to assume that their only other option is a temporary work visa sponsorship.

 This then leads to the second mistake people make which is to start searching for visa sponsorship jobs before knowing if they qualify for an Australian visa.

 Do not start your search for jobs with sponsorship until you know that you qualify. – Nadine Myers

 How do you find out if you qualify job that offers sponsorship?

 What most do is spend hours on the Australian Immigration website determining if they qualify for specific occupations on the Skilled Occupations List.